mx-psi/tfg/text/Mathematics/quantum_mechanics.md

 # A model of quantum mechanics

 The study of quantum computers requires us to state the basic principles and mathematical structures this physical theory is based on.
-The physical systems considered in the theory of quantum computation are finite dimensional, yet in the general case physical systems are described by a systems with possible infinite dimensions.
+The physical systems considered in the theory of quantum computation are finite dimensional, yet in the general case physical systems are described by a system with possible infinite dimensions.
 In this section we describe five principles that describe quantum mechanical systems at the appropriate level for the development of the theory of quantum computation.
 We follow the presentation given at [@NielsenQuantumComputationQuantum2010 chap.
 2] and [@LiptonQuantumalgorithmslinear2014 chap.
 1].

 ## State space and bra-ket notation